 In the middle of a crowded Irish pub, my friend stood up and shouted “Brad will be taking Uber home tonight!” and ordered another round to cheers and jeers.
-Late that evening, a shiny Jeep showed up and drove my wife and I home in the freshly falling snow.
-Total cost of the ride $6.28.
+Late that evening, a shiny Jeep showed up and drove my wife and me home in the freshly falling snow.
+The total cost of the ride $6.28.
 My friend didn’t know that I use UberX about once a week and whenever I’m traveling

-Having a shiny sedan show up at your home with a driver may not seem very frugal, until you consider parking costs $6-$10 for a night out in the city and the occasional $50-$100 parking ticket.
-I got two last year.
+Having a shiny sedan show up at your home with a driver may not seem very frugal until you consider parking costs $6-$10 for a night out in the city and the occasional $50-$100 parking ticket.
+I got $200 worth the year before I started using UBER.
 The hundred dollar parking ticket was due to an expired Virginia inspection decal.
 I was a bit peeved until I saw that this parking ticket actually said “ticket and tow” and I’d gotten to my car before the tow truck had arrived.
-My inspection decal was two days expired and I was parked in DC!
+My Virginia inspection decal was two days expired and I was parked in Washington DC!
 That city will do anything for a buck as long as it’s a pain in the ass.

-About a year ago when Virginia tried to ban Uber, I wrote to my Congressman and told him that he was putting drinkers back on the road if he supported banning services like Uber.
+A few years ago when Virginia tried to ban Uber, I wrote to my Congressman and told him that he was putting drinkers back on the road if he supported banning services like Uber and Lyft.
 I didn’t use the word drunks because many folks who get a DUI think they’re fine until it’s too late.
 The average cost of a DUI can range anywhere from $7000 to $25,000 depending on the area and fines.
 The younger the driver, the more invincible they believe they are and more likely to have others in the car with them, not to mention the other drivers and pedestrians they endanger when driving impaired.
 If you’re going to be out celebrating, use it tell your family and friends to use it.
 I’ll give you some Uber hacks below to eliminate any excuses.

 8 ways to hack Uber

 - Start for free.
-Uber and competitors like Lyft have recently lowered their rates to compete and offer a $15 to $50 credit to start.
-Recently, SuperK and I both signed up for separate Lyft accounts and gave each other a $25 credit.
-It recently went up to $50.
+Uber and competitors like Lyft have recently lowered their rates to compete and offer a $5 to $10 credit to start.
+SuperK and I both signed up for separate Lyft accounts and gave each other a $20 credit.
 You just need two credit card numbers.
 If you’re not on Uber yet, they offer similar promotions.
-Uber $15 code is sjc5c or Lyft $50 code.
+Uber $5 code is sjc5c or Lyft $5 code.
 Sign up and I get a free ride as well.
 Ride credits change often and vary by city but the link will work.